 The discipline of data analytics approaches data from a business perspective.
 Integrating data science, managerial acumen, and effective communication, data analytics can inform decision-making across all areas of the organization.
 It allows organizations to improve efficiency, control costs, and gain competitive advantages.
 Because both data and software for analysis are more accessible and affordable for organizations, qualified data analysts are in high demand.

-The 30-credit master of science program can be completed 100 percent online in about 24 months on a part-time basis.
+The 30-credit master of science program can be completed in about 24 months on a part-time basis.
 The curriculum layers foundational theories, advanced tools and techniques, and practical applications of analytics in business.
 In addition, the program is aligned with the Certified Analytics Professional (CAP®) Handbook.
 CAP is a global professional certification for analytics professionals.

 The core requirements include six courses that provide the foundation for using data to solve business challenges.
 Students will also complete four elective courses to round out their degree plan—choosing from electives in accounting, finance, information technology, marketing, management, and occupational safety.